-The Daylite Plus is the one to get if you will be carrying a laptop; its interior sleeve is padded (the sleeve for the regular Daylite is not).
+The Daylite Plus or Daylite Travel are better if will be carrying a laptop; their interior sleeve is padded (the sleeve for the regular Daylite is not).
 It can generally carry any 15″ laptop.

 They’ll easily work as a carry-on on any airline.
-If you’re stumped over which to get, check out the differences between the Daylite and the Daylite Plus.
+If you’re stumped over which to get, check out the differences between the Daylite, Daylite Plus, and Daylite Travel.

 The Top Daypacks for Adventure Sports, Mountain Biking, and Hiking: The Osprey Talon (Men) and Tempest (Women) series

 All of these daypacks are quite lightweight for their various sizes.
 The men’s daypacks are the Talon 11-liter and Talon 22-liter versions, and the women’s options are the Tempest 9-liter and Tempest 20-liter packs.

 Aside from the obvious capacity differences, the main difference between the larger (Talon 22 and Tempest 20) and smaller (Talon 11 and Tempest 9) daypacks is the front panel.
 There is a non-zippered “stash pocket” on the larger packs and instead of that a bungee cord on the front of the smaller ones.
 In both cases these are great for quickly stuffing wet gear, a bit of trash that you intend to pack out, or other items that you’d want to keep separate from your main compartment.

 The backpanel’s rigid suspension system (“airspace”) manages to keep the packs stable and yet backpackers find it offers excellent breathability.